Looking Glass – American Dream Homes

 Alan and his wife, Nancy Virts, are co-founders of Denton, Maryland-based Tanglewood Conservatories — one of only a handful of companies throughout the world that designs and builds custom glass enclosures.
 The couple — he serves as the director of architecture, she holds the position of chief operating officer — has been fabricating designed-to-suit conservatories for discerning clients throughout the United States and abroad since 1993.

 Attesting to the belief that the landscape, conservatory, and home should listen to one another, Tanglewood’s structures are characterized by high levels of individualized, quality craftsmanship that can’t be duplicated by mass-produced creations.
 The company’s production teams consist of master craftspeople skilled in artisan woodworking, and all the conservatories are novel creations painstakingly designed to suit the individual spaces they occupy.
 As a result, Tanglewood’s conservatories exude a kind of ethereal reality, and the shelters provide homeowners with rooms that invoke a sense of transcendence.
+Apparently, some people have found the growth of equity release as a great option for them if they are looking to find funds to improve their home.

 Though many may think of conservatories in such limited terms as mere greenhouses or sunrooms, modern conservatories serve many more applications and are custom-crafted to enhance a home’s theme, period style, and one-of-a-kind architectural elements.
 With a wide array of architectural options available, a conservatory’s design and its function can be as individualized as the homeowner who will occupy it.
 And as livable, temperature-controlled spaces that bring sweeping vistas into the interiors, it’s no wonder that Tanglewood has crafter these glass structures to serve as bedrooms, dining rooms, art showrooms, pool or spa enclosures, foyers, breakfast nooks, garden follies, and more.